 Expanded Perspectives Change Lives…

 Millie believes in raising each other up and engaging mindfully with the world.
 That's why when we travel, we are focused on authenticity, sustainability, and collaboration with local service providers, vendors, and guides.
 We also directly contribute to, and collaborate with, women-led initiatives and social enterprises that empower women.
-Since our launch, Millie has made a direct contribution of $21,764.98.
+Since our launch, Millie has made a direct contribution of $21,764.98 to organizations that provide access to education and sustainable employment for women and girls.

 Sitti, a women-led social enterprise in Jordan, creates natural, handmade, traditional olive oil soap and beauty products.
 Many of the women who craft these products are displaced or refugees.
 Millie's relationship with Sitti started when we first visited their workshop at the Jerash Refugee Camp, which we ultimately incorporated into our Jordan itinerary.
-This evolved into a number of collaborative projects, most recently, the Sitti x Millie gift box.
+This evolved into a number of collaborative projects, most recently, the Sitti x Millie Higher Education Gift Box.

 Inspired by the resilience and the dedication of the women of the Jerash Refugee Camp, the gift box contributes to higher education scholarships for women in the refugee community in Jordan.
 Our goal was to raise enough funds to award three university-level scholarships for a four-year degree program, in partnership with Sitti's beneficiary organization, Hopes for Women in Education.